Map of Reserve area

 Damara Trail (De Mond to Waenhuiskrans (Arniston))

+The coastal Damara Trail is a 16,5km 2-day overnight slow hiking trail from De Mond to Waenhuiskrans/Arniston.
 This linear trail takes you along a beautiful coastal route past the Waenhuiskrans cave, and historical fish traps and middens once used by the Khoi and San people.
-Hikers will also see the remains of an old shipping beacon – a concrete structure on the beach, which carried a copper ball that reflected sunlight and warned skippers off the reef.
+Hikers will also see the remains of an old shipping beacon – a concrete structure on the beach, which carried a copper ball that reflected sunlight and warned skippers on the reef.
+Secure parking on arrival is available at the De Mond Nature Reserve Welcome Centre.

 The reserve’s 954 hectares include former sections of Zoetendals Vallei and Bushy Park farms.
 De Mond was established as a nature reserve in 1986, and it is still a popular spot for nature lovers and hiking enthusiasts today.